isakro/shoredate/README.md

-This is a basic example outlining how to date a single site by manually specifying the site elevation, and using the default setting for the dating procedure and for plotting the date.
+This is a basic example outlining how to date a single site by manually specifying the site elevation, and using the default setting for the dating procedure as well as for plotting the date.

 ``` r
 library(shoredate)